Right Ho, Jeeves: Radio

-In the 1956 BBC Light Programme dramatisation of the novel, Deryck Guyler portrayed Jeeves and Naunton Wayne portrayed Bertie Wooster.Right Ho, Jeeves was adapted into a radio drama in 1973 as part of the series What Ho!
+In the 1956 BBC Light Programme dramatisation of the novel, Deryck Guyler portrayed Jeeves and Naunton Wayne portrayed Bertie Wooster.

+Right Ho, Jeeves was adapted into a radio drama in 1973 as part of the series What Ho!
 Jeeves starring Michael Hordern as Jeeves and Richard Briers as Bertie Wooster.

 BBC radio adapted the story for radio again in 1988.
 David Suchet portrayed Jeeves and Simon Cadell portrayed Bertie Wooster.

+Audiobooks

+There are several audiobooks for Right Ho, Jeeves, including one narrated by Stephen Fry for Audible (along with The Inimitable Jeeves; Carry On, Jeeves; The Code of the Woosters; and Joy in the Morning).
+British actor Simon Jones also narrated an audiobook of Right Ho, Jeeves.